Update: This article was originally published seven months after its author, Lori Skipper, passed away from a brain tumor.

 Just What is Empathy You Ask?

 What is empathy?
 Let me tell you what it’s not; it is not sympathy.
-It is the ability to actually 1other’s shoes, to comprehend how that specific person feels about his specific situation, to feel the same thing that that person feels.
+It is the ability to actually step into another’s shoes, to comprehend how that specific person feels about his specific situation, to feel the same thing that that person feels.

 Take, for example, my sister-in-law, Natasha.
 She’s a hard-ass Israeli Jewish attorney from Philly.
 I texted her the other day to see how she was coping with the isolation of the Coronavirus.
 She responded that they are presuming that she actually has the virus!
 We bantered back and forth about that for a bit, as we do about many things.
 I, as someone who was recently diagnosed with a brain tumor and who had then undergone brain surgery and radiation treatments, feel like I should at least be able to joke about serious medical situations more so than your average Josephine.